IllyaMoskvin/tes3mp-mbsp/README.md

 ```

+## Mod Support

+If your server is running mods that add spells, you may want to generate a custom spell cost look-up list.
+If you choose to skip this step, casting those spells will not result in additional experience or a magicka refund.
+But otherwise, assuming that your `__data_mbsp.json` contains the [vanilla spell list](spells/vanilla.json), everything will function as normal.

+If you are using mods that don't add spells, you don't need to do these steps.

+The requirements for generating a new spell list are as follows:

+ 1. Lua must be installed and accessible via the CLI.
+ 2. The ESP/ESM files required by your server must be reachable from wherever you choose to run the generate script.

+Essentially, we need to run [generate.lua](generate.lua) to scan your ESP/ESM files and extract spell IDs and costs.

+This might lead to a tricky situation: you need Lua installed to run your server, but the ESP/ESM files required by the server don't actually need to be on that system.
+So if you are running a dedicated server on some remote host, you will either need to copy the mod files there, or install Lua locally.

+Once you've got that figured out, follow these steps:

+ 1. Copy `generate.example.json` to `generate.json`:

+    ```bash
+    cd tes3mp-mbsp
+    cp generate.example.json generate.json
+    ```

+ 2. Update the new `generate.json` with absolute paths to your mods:

+    ```json
+    {
+        "files": [
+            "/path/to/Data Files/Morrowind.esm",
+            "/path/to/Data Files/Tribunal.esm",
+            "/path/to/Data Files/Bloodmoon.esm",
+            "/path/to/Data Files/TR_Mainland.esm"
+        ]
+    }
+    ```

+ 3. Run `generate.lua` to create `spells/custom.json`:

+    ```bash
+    lua generate.lua
+    ```

+ 4. Copy `spells/custom.json` into the `CoreScripts/data/custom/__data_mbsp.json` file:

+    ```bash
+    cp spells/custom.json ../../../data/custom/__data_mbsp.json
+    ```

+ 5. Run your server, cast a modded spell, and check the log.
+You should see something like this:

+     ```
+     [2019-09-30 04:43:36] [INFO]: [Script]: [ mbsp ]: PID #0 cast "foobar" with base cost 42
+     ```

+If you see that, then the script successfully detected your modded spell.
+Everything will work as expected.
+If you want to see more info, set `logLevel = 0` in your `tes3mp-server-default.cfg` and restart the server.

 ## Known Issues

 Please feel free to [open an issue](https://github.com/IllyaMoskvin/tes3mp-mbsp/issues) if you encounter a bug or have ideas about how to improve this mod.